samanthaweglinski/AirBnB/API_doc.md

   * URL: /properties/:propertyId/bookings
   * Body: none

-* Successful Response: If you ARE NOT the owner of the spot.
+* Successful Response: If you ARE NOT the owner of the property.
   * Status Code: 200
   * Headers:
     * Content-Type: application/json